1. HISTORY

 3. MANAGEMENT TEAM

-- Francis Gouillart is the part-time CEO of Stock Pot Malden and handles financing, investor relations, business development, marketing, sales and member-tenant support, consulting services and investment .
+- Francis Gouillart is the CEO of Stock Pot Malden and handles financing, investor relations, business development, marketing, sales and member-tenant support, consulting services and investment .

 STOCK POT MALDEN HEADQUARTERS